SIWENOID v2 — Map

 The datapoint will change to a polygon shape.
 Resize and reshape the polygon using the following controls:

-- Drag the circle handle at any corner of the polygon to move that corner and adjust the shape.
+- Drag the circle handle on any corner of the polygon to move that corner and modify the shape.

 - Hold Ctrl and click on any edge of the polygon to add a new vertex at that point, creating a more complex shape.